qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/qooxdoo_animation.rst

       }
     });

+.. _pages/qooxdoo_animation#list_of_effects:

 List of effects
 ===============

 The ``qx.fx.effect`` package contains 14 effects:
-  * **ColorFlow**

-Changes the background color of an element to a given initial.
+  * **ColorFlow**Changes the background color of an element to a given initial.
 After that the effects waits a given amount of time before it modifies to background color back to the initial value.
-  * **Drop**

-	Moves the element to the given direction while fading it out.
+  * **Drop**	Moves the element to the given direction while fading it out.
-  * **Fade**

-	Fades in the specified element: it changes to opacity from a given value to another.
+  * **Fade**	Fades in the specified element: it changes to opacity from a given value to another.
 If target value is 0, it will hide the element, if value is 1, it will show it using the “display” property.
-  * **Fold**

-	Shrinks the element in width and height until it gets invisible.
+  * **Fold**	Shrinks the element in width and height until it gets invisible.
-  * **Grow**

-Resizes the element from initial dimensions to final dimensions.
+  * **Grow**Resizes the element from initial dimensions to final dimensions.
-  * **Highlight**

-Cycles the background color of the element from initial to final color.
+  * **Highlight**Cycles the background color of the element from initial to final color.
-  * **Move**

-Moves to element to the given coordinates.
+  * **Move**Moves to element to the given coordinates.
-  * **Puff**

-	Resizes the element from zero to the original size of the elment and fades it in at the same time.
+  * **Puff**	Resizes the element from zero to the original size of the elment and fades it in at the same time.
-  * **Pulsate**

-Fades the element in and out several times.
+  * **Pulsate**Fades the element in and out several times.
-  * **Scale**

-This effect scales the specified element (and its content, optionally) by given percentages.
+  * **Scale**This effect scales the specified element (and its content, optionally) by given percentages.
-  * **Scroll**

-Scrolls to specified coordinates on given element.
+  * **Scroll**Scrolls to specified coordinates on given element.
-  * **Shake**

-Moves the element forwards and backwards several times.
+  * **Shake**Moves the element forwards and backwards several times.
-  * **Shrink**

-Resizes the element from initial to given dimensions.
+  * **Shrink**Resizes the element from initial to given dimensions.
-  * **Switch**

-Flickers the element one time and then folds it in.
+  * **Switch**Flickers the element one time and then folds it in.